LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 ### Overview

 The Apple Business Chat messaging channel now allows you to send an authentication request to consumers (only from iOS 12 onwards) using an OAuth 2.0 provider.
-The consumers then respond to the authentication request with their user/pass credentials which can be validated against the OAuth 2.0 provider.
+The consumers then respond to the authentication request with their user/password credentials which can be validated against the OAuth 2.0 provider.

 See the message flow below:

 <img class="zoomimg" style="width:800px" src="img/apple_auth.png" alt="apple business chat authentication flow">

-1. Agent or bot is notified via an engagement attribute if consumer device supports the Apple Auth.
+1. Agent or bot is notified via an engagement attribute if consumer device supports the Apple Auth feature.

 2. Send the Apple Auth template via an agent or bot with the Structured Content framework and configuration (similar to Apple list and time picker templates).

-3. Authentication is done by your OAuth 2.0 provider
+3. Authentication is done by your OAuth 2.0 provider.

-4. Upon successful or failed authentication, LiveEngage passes the authentication details back to LiveEngage Conversational Metadata (via the [Messaging Agent SDK](messaging-agent-sdk-conversation-metadata-guide.html)) in order to allow you to perform validation
+4. Upon successful or failed authentication, LiveEngage passes the authentication details back to the LiveEngage Conversational Metadata (via the [Messaging Agent SDK](messaging-agent-sdk-conversation-metadata-guide.html)) in order to allow you to perform validation.

 ### Setup

-Supply your private OAuth2 service details in your Apple management area (register.apple.com).
+1. Supply your private OAuth2 service details in your Apple management area (register.apple.com).

 The required details include:

 * Authentication endpoint URL

 * Token URL

 * Client Identifier

 #### Instructions on how to create a free OAuth2 service using [auth0](https://auth0.com/)